Hassa Horn Jr.: Career

 He graduated in engineering from Kristiania Technical School in 1893, and studied at the Dresden College of Engineering from 1895 to 1897.
 He was then hired in the Norwegian Public Roads Administration in Nordland, with transfers to the Norwegian Directorate of Public Roads in 1901 and road planning in the Faroe Islands in 1903.
 He was hired as chief of the Public Roads Directorate executive office in 1905, and remained so until 1918.
 He then had a stint as construction chief for Electric Furnace Prod.
 Co. in Sauda until 1921.

 Horn was a Nordic combined skier in his youth, with a specialty in ski jumping.
 He represented the club SK Skuld.
 He became chairman of the Association for the Promotion of Skiing from 1908, and remained so until 1912.
 In 1910 he was a participant in the splintering of Norwegian sports organizations, as the new Norges Riksforbund for Idræt (Confederation of Sports), which favored modern competitive sports, broke away from Centralforeningen which favored military sports and exercise.
 Horn also chaired the Norwegian Ski Federation (1914–1918) and the Norwegian Lawn Tennis Federation, and from 1908 to 1918 he also served as secretary of the Norwegian Trekking Association from 1908 to 1918, and edited its yearbook.
 He shared the Holmenkollen medal in 1918 with Jørgen Hansen.

-Together with the slay editor of the yearbook of the Association for the Promotion of Skiing, Kristian Vilhelm Amundsen, Horn was also a Norwegian delegate to the International Ski Commission.
+Together with the editor of the yearbook of the Association for the Promotion of Skiing, Kristian Vilhelm Amundsen, Horn was also a Norwegian delegate to the International Ski Commission.
 He chaired it from 1914 to 1924, but just ahead of the 1924 Winter Olympics, where he would have led the Norwegian squad and also been present at the foundation of the International Ski Federation, he withdrew.
 The reason was a fallout between the skier Thoralf Strømstad and the board of the Association for the Promotion of Skiing.
 The Association tried to bar Strømstad's Olympic participation, but was overruled in this matter by the Confederation of Sports.
 Thus, Horn and Amundsen withdrew from both the Olympic preparations and from international skiing governance.